vccw-team/vccw/README.md

 * This Vagrant configuration has many settings which you can change.
  * Multisite
  * Force SSL Admin
- * WordPress Working in subdirectory
+ * Installed in subdirectory. (e.g. http://wordpress.local/wp/)
 * Allow you to customize URL.
 (Default: http://wordpress.local/)
 * Debug mode already enabled.
 * SSL already enabled.